YunoHost/package_check/README.md

         The `port_already_use` test may eventually take in argument the port number.
         The port number must be written into parentheses, it will serve to test port.
 - `final_path_already_use`: *Not implemented yet...*

+### `;;; Levels`
+Allow to choose how [each level](https://yunohost.org/#/packaging_apps_levels) is determined
+Each level at *auto* will be determinate by the script.
+It's also possible to fixate the level at *1* or *0* to respectively validate or invalidate it.
+The level 4, 8, 9 and 10 shouldn't be fixed at *auto*, because they don't be tested by the script and they need a manuel check.
+However, it's allowed to force them at *na* to inform that a level is not applicable (example for the level 4 when a app not permit to use SSO or LDAP).
+A level at *na* will be ignored in the sum of final level.

+- Level 1 : The application installs and uninstalls correctly. -- Can be checked by package_check
+- Level 2 : The application installs and uninstalls correctly in all standard configurations. -- Can be checked by package_check
+- Level 3 : The application may upgrade from an old version. -- Can be checked by package_check
+- Level 4 : The application manages LDAP and/or HTTP Auth. -- Must be validated manually
+- Level 5 : No errors with package_linter. -- Can be checked by package_check
+- Level 6 : The application may be saved and restored without any errors on the same server or an another. -- Can be checked by package_check
+- Level 7 : No errors with package check. -- Can be checked by package_check
+- Level 8 : The application respects all recommended YEP. -- Must be validated manually
+- Level 9 : The application respects all optionnal YEP. -- Must be validated manually
+- Level 10 : The application has judged as perfect. -- Must be validated manually

 ---
 The `package_check.sh` script accept 6 arguments in addition of package to be checked.